gwbuhl/gemmahat/README.md

 # gemmahat
-Gemma Mo hat with 6 leds and touch controls
+Gemma M0 hat with 6 leds and touch controls

 hat project that uses Adafruit Gemma M0 wearable board to create a hat with leds that cycle through colors, touch sensors can be used to change the color scheme and rate of change